PowerMeMobile/smppload/README.md

 ## Known issues and limitations

-* Default encoding is Latin 1.
-Max message length is 140 chars, max segment length is 134 chars
+* Randomly generated message body encoding is Latin1.
+* Message body encoding from files or command line is expected to be in UTF-8.